Wuhan Hubei, China Travel Guide

 Prior to all international travel, securing comprehensive travel insurance from a provider like World Nomads is a responsible measure for unpredictable situations.

-It covers medical emergencies, trip cancellations, and lost luggage.
+It covers medical emergencies, trip cancellations, plus lost bags.